 James Engell is Gurney Professor of English and Professor of Comparative Literature, also a member of the Committee on Degrees in the Program on History & Literature, and a faculty associate of the Harvard University Center for the Environment.
 He has directed dissertations also in American Studies and the Study of Religion.

 Interests: Eighteenth Century and Restoration; Romanticism; Criticism and Critical Theory; Rhetoric; Environmental Studies

-Selected Works: Environment: An Interdisciplinary Anthology (2008, ed. with Adelson, Ranalli, and Van Anglen); Saving Higher Education in the Age of Money (2005, with Anthony Dangerfield); The Committed Word: Literature and Public Values (1999); Coleridge: The Early Family Letters (1994, ed.); Forming the Critical Mind (1989); Johnson and His Age (1984, ed. and contributor); Biographia Literaria for the Collected Coleridge (1983, ed. with W. Jackson Bate); The Creative Imagination (1981).
+Selected Works: William Wordsworth's Prelude (1805), ed. from the manuscripts and fully illustrated in color (2016, ed. with Michael D. Raymond).
+Environment: An Interdisciplinary Anthology (2008, ed. with Adelson, Ranalli, and Van Anglen).
+Saving Higher Education in the Age of Money (2005, with Anthony Dangerfield); The Committed Word: Literature and Public Values (1999).
+Coleridge: The Early Family Letters (1994, ed.).
+Forming the Critical Mind (1989); Johnson and His Age (1984, ed. and contributor).
+Biographia Literaria for the Collected Coleridge (1983, ed. with W. Jackson Bate).
+The Creative Imagination: Enlightenment to Romanticism (1981).